 Teaching Middle School Students

 Check out the ten tips below for teaching middle school students.

 Develop a Sense of Humour (Kristy)

-When you teach middle school you need to have a sense of humour.
+When you teach middle school students, you need to have a sense of humour.
 Sometimes you just have to go with the flow and watch that viral YouTube video all the kids are talking about – Kitty Yoga anyone?
 My students make me laugh almost every day.
-If you take things 100% seriously all the time you will stress yourself out.
+If you take things 100% seriously all the time, you will stress yourself out.
 Go all out for school spirit days.
 Don’t be afraid to laugh.
-Want to laugh?
-Read some of my teacher humour blog posts.

 Show Genuine Interest (Darlene)

 Make an effort to greet students by name as they enter the class.
 Make eye contact and smile.
 If you can, ask them a question about their life.
 It only takes a few seconds, but these seconds will make a big difference in students’ behaviour and motivation.
 All because the message you are sending is “You are important, and I’m happy you are here.”
 Remember this when you are teaching middle school students.